dou4cc/xxwiki/Installation-Instructions-for-Google-Chrome-(English).md

 1. A tray icon will appear in the lower right on the desktop.
 You can use this to access the commonly used Functions of XX-Net

 At this point, you may begin browsing google and other websites that are usually blocked in Internet Explorer.
 However, Chrome may have some security settings that mean you cannot browse in Google Chrome just yet.
 In addition, video streaming is unavailable at this point since you are using the default free proxy server provided by XX-net.
 Video streaming is blocked to reduce the amount of traffic going through this server.
+We'll fix this shortly.

-# Step Two: Enable security in Chrome
+# Step Two: Set up browser security certificates
 1. In your Chrome Browser, Go to Chrome://settings
 1. Scroll to bottom of settings and click "Show Advanced Settings"
 1. Click Manage Certificates